 Would you prefer to use a DIY Inspection Checklist?

 An inspection checklist is quite necessary in order to complete a systematic evaluation of a house.
 In our opinion, the most critical factor in a home purchase is the inspection of the physical condition of the house or structure.
 It goes without saying that this is not just an emotional investment for most but a financial investment for all.
+Using the DIY Home Inspection Checklist is a great decision.
 A buyer wants to be secure that they are making a sound decision based on the condition of the property among other factors.
-Many are not prepared or do not have the additional funds to make costly repairs or renovations.
-This can be a potential disaster once the escrow has already closed and the new home owners discover defects that were not identified during the inspection process.
+First of all, many are not prepared or do not have the additional funds to make costly repairs or renovations.
+In fact, this can be a potential disaster once the escrow has already closed.
+Indeed, the new home owners discover defects that were not identified during the inspection process.

-Most buyers will choose to employ the services of a home inspection company to check the major components and other integral parts of the home.
+Most of the time, home buyers will employ home inspectors to check the major components and other integral parts of the home.
 The inspection company will use their own home inspection checklist to identify issues and conditions.
-This information will then be compiled into some type of written or computer generated report and may include digital photos as well.
-Most likely, the inspector will share his findings with the client at the conclusion of the home inspection and provide the clients with some insight prior to giving them the report.
+Information from the inspection will then be compiled into some type of written or computer generated report. most cases, the report will include digital photos as well.
+Afterwards, the inspector will share his findings with the client at the conclusion of the home inspection.

-Make Sure Your Inspection Checklist Includes These Systems
+Make Sure Your DIY Home Inspection Checklist Includes These Systems

-There are a few of you out there that are skeptical about hiring professional inspector and would rather check over the house themselves.
+There are a few of you out there that are skeptical about hiring a professional.
+Checking the home over yourself is a better idea.
 A DIY home inspection checklist can be used but it will be critical to make sure that it includes the major systems such as the roof, foundation, attic, electrical, plumbing, HVAC and Fireplace / Chimney.
-Within this inspection checklist, easily identifiable signs of neglect or defects should be included for each system and its various components.
-If you are brave enough to take such a task on yourself, find a home inspection checklist that is accurate and complete.
+There re cases, however, where a specialist is necessary. in these cases, the buyer is suggested to hire various specialty contractors.

 Share this Post